freesewing/freesewing/markdown/org/docs/designs/paco/instructions/en.md

 ## Step 12: Join the waistband

+Fold the waistband in half with good sides together, aligning the two short edge ends.
+Sew the short edges together to sew the waistband into a ring.
+Press open the seam.
-Place the two waistband pieces good sides together, and align the short edges.
-Sew the short edges together, then press open.
-These will be inside the waistband, so you don't need to finish the edges of these seams unless your fabric is particularly likely to fray.
+They will be inside the waistband, so you don't need to finish the edges of these seams unless your fabric is particularly likely to fray.

 ![Joined waistband pieces](step12.svg)